 A decade ago we were building an enterprise anti-spam company and our application asked our servers for anti-spam updates.
 These updates were sent over HTTP since there was nothing that needed to be secured in them; all of the updates were identical for all customers.
 However, customers would see these unsecured connections and it would raise questions and concerns that required explanation.
 Once customers understood, they agreed it was a reasonable decision, but the question alone caused friction.

-However about 5 years ago there was some concern that Google wasn’t indexing HTTPS web pages well, thus lowering the site’s ranking in search results.
+However, about five years ago there was some concern that Google wasn’t indexing HTTPS webpages well, thus lowering the site’s ranking in search results.
 Google was definitely treating HTTP and HTTPS webpages as different sites and it appeared that HTTPS pages were not as highly valued by Google as their unsecured versions.
-Ultimately this forced us to re-architect our site.
+Ultimately this forced us to reconstruct our site.
 We split our “static” pages (which just had Backblaze product information) from “dynamic” pages (which either asked customers for information or would display personal information), and then secured the “dynamic” pages.
 The later pages weren’t likely to rank for searches anyway so we felt confident that securing them for a better user experience wouldn’t negatively impact our business growth.

 There was just one problem: the homepage.
 We wanted it to be HTTP for Google to index it correctly, but the home page had a free trial sign up that required people to enter an email and password.
 We ended up creating a secure form inside of an HTTP page to try to give our customers the best security without Google dropping us from their search rankings.